bzsinger/jekyll-now/_posts/2018-1-28-Two-Weeks-In.md

 People judge books by their covers.
 Markdown exists to help you beautify your book cover, but provide constraints to prevent you from going overboard.
 One of my favorite developers, [Sindre](https://sindresorhus.com/) [Sorhus](https://github.com/sindresorhus), creator the the Github [awesome list](https://github.com/sindresorhus/awesome) format and a masterful README creator, puts it [this way](https://github.com/sindresorhus/ama/issues/140):
 > Open source projects are not just about code.
 Presentation, documentation, support, and kindness are important too.

 For an example of a great README, check out his [ava](https://github.com/avajs/ava) project.
-Your READMEs don't need to be that crazy, but try add a couple titles, gifs, and instructions.
+Your READMEs don't need to be that crazy, but try add a couple of titles, gifs, and instructions.
 It goes a long way.

 (And [here's](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) an invaluable Markdown resource.)